fluencelabs/docs/docs/marine-book/marine-runtime/architecture/core/core.md

 Here the `gen_n_save` function from the `facade` module calls the `download` function from the `curl` module and `put` from the `local_storage` module (more info about how these modules are structured and used could be found [here](./../../../quick-start/develop-a-multi-modules-service.md)).

-For each module `Marine` creates corresponding Wasmer instance and for each import and export function, it creates a special interface-types adapter with an interpreter.
-In the picture below you could see the scheme with Wasmer instances for each module and adapters for each import and export linked together.
+For each module `Marine` creates corresponding Wasmtime instance and for each import and export function, it creates a special interface-types adapter with an interpreter.
+In the picture below you could see the scheme with Wasmtime instances for each module and adapters for each import and export linked together.

 ![scheme with Wasmer instances](./scheme-with-Wasmer-instances.png)